jasonmimick/opsmtools/README.md

 + Getting Alert Configurations
 + Deleting Alert Configurations
 + Migrating Alert Configuration from one Ops Mgr to another Ops Mgr instance
++ Getting clusters
++ Listing snapshots from a clusters backups
++ Downloading a particular snapshot or just the 'latest'

 Installation
 ------------